MarazMia/Player-Selection/README.md

 For front end `Javascript`, `HTML` and `CSS` are used. `HandleBars` were used as rendering engine.
 ## Back End
 `MySQL` is used for making the database and tables.
 All the records are stored in this database.
+All the backends API were build using NodeJs and ExpressJs

 ![Preview](https://github.com/PulockDas/Player-Selection/blob/main/Screenshot%20(139).png)
 ![Relational Database](https://github.com/PulockDas/Player-Selection/blob/main/Screenshot%20(9).png)